mkpt/mkpt.github.io/source/_posts/moving-to-hexo-md.md

     return images;
 }
 ```
 That got me my markdown and my images.
-However, all of the images in the markdown files were looking like this:
+However, all of the images in the markdown files had URLs that looked like this:

 ```
 ![](https://images.squarespace-cdn.com/content/v1/6510e0308bfa4f011936cb7c/1695605266244-OSU4GK3QU4OTUXYD3WAL/DSCF6733.jpg)